pchain-org/pchain-guide/pchaindoc/source/FAQ/faq.rst

 ----------------------------------------------------------------------
 As validator, should I do the vote and the reveal vote for each epoch?
 ----------------------------------------------------------------------
 If you wanna keep the same deposit amount in next epoch, you don't need to proceed it again.
-Otherwise you should participate in this process and set the amount. e.g your current deposit amount is A
+Otherwise you should participate in this process.

+| e.g your current deposit amount is A
-    the deposit amount you wanna add is B then you should set the amount to A+B during vote and reveal vote
+|     the deposit amount you wanna add is B
+|     then you should set the amount to A+B during vote and reveal vote